bxb454/LOC-Auto-Transcriber/README.md

 **The Auto-Transcriber is set to be dormant until you pick a document to transcribe.
 There is a 500 second timeout toggle; if the user has been idle for 500 seconds or longer, the application will automatically time out and exit.**

 Upon reaching a historical document with its transcription field, the Auto-Transcriber will automatically go into fullscreen mode, and begin to transcribe documents.
 This sequence will repeat until the amount of requested transcription cycles has been reached.

+ All transcription sequences are logged into an AWS DynamoDB database with a unique UUID assigned to each successful transcription.